Mid-Sussex railways: Leatherhead to Horsham

-An independent Horsham, Dorking and Leatherhead Railway had obtained powers on 17 July 1862 to build from Horsham northwards to Dorking, and now the LBSCR acquired the HD&LR by Act of 29 July 1864, so that in total powers had been secured for the entire through route.
+An independent Horsham, Dorking and Leatherhead Railway (HD&LR) had obtained powers on 17 July 1862 to build from Horsham northwards to Dorking, and now the LBSCR acquired the HD&LR by the London, Brighton and South Coast Railway (Additional Powers) Act 1864 (27 & 28 Vict. c. cccxiv) of 29 July 1864, so that in total powers had been secured for the entire through route.
 The line from Leatherhead to Dorking was opened on 11 March 1867.